Mine Would Be You

 "Mine Would Be You" is a song written by Jessi Alexander, Connie Harrington, and Deric Ruttan and recorded by American country music artist Blake Shelton.
 It was released in July 2013 as the third single from Shelton's 2013 album Based on a True Story….
 The song reached number one the US Billboard Country Airplay chart.

 Content

 "Mine Would Be You" is a mid-tempo ballad in which the male asks his lover about her thoughts, with the final verse revealing that she is actually departing him.
-The song is set in the key of C major with a vocal range from G3 to E5.
+The song is set in the key of C major with a vocal range from G_{3} to E_{5}.
 The verses are in alternating measures of 3/4 and 4/4 time signatures.